Robust and Heavy-Tailed Mean Estimation Made Simple, via Regret Minimization: Sample reweighing via Matrix Multiplicative Update

-We now show that the spectral sample reweighing problem (\autoref{def:ssr}) can be solved in near linear time via a matrix multiplicative update scheme from the recent work of~\cite{dong2019quantum}.
+We now show that the spectral sample reweighing problem (\autoref{def:ssr}) can be solved in near linear time via a matrix multiplicative update scheme from the recent work of~\cite{dong2019quantum}, analyzed there for the robust mean estimation setting.
 Our analysis will closely resemble the arguments therein.